jessicasoto7/Arcade-Game/README.md

 ## Instructions

+To load the game locally(download/clone and open index.html in your browser.)

-Get to the otherside before being attacked by the ladybugs.
+Use your arrow keys to move your player to the otherside before being attacked by the ladybugs.

 You will start with 3 lives.